page-header

 Then, the nightmare begins.
 In my opinion, this section is the hardest part of the whole Karwendel Höhenweg.
 The trail steeply descends a semi-scree slope.

 It’s slippery and tricky, and you have to be really vigilant.
-Eventually, the slope is entirely scree and you can gleefully descend, sticking your heals into the rocks, smiling as the hikers coming up (poor bastards).
+Eventually, the slope is entirely scree and you can gleefully descend, sticking your heals into the rocks, smiling as the hikers coming up (poor things).

 Trail 215 levels out significantly and you’ll continue descending in the direction of Kleinkristental valley.